Drug Crimes

 • Stimulants

-If you’re found guilty of a drug crime, a court may sentence you to incarceration and/or fines.
+If you’re found guilty of a drug crime in Florida, a court may sentence you to incarceration and/or fines.
 The severity of the offense and the schedule of the drug in question will determine the penalties you face.
 Being caught with a large quantity of a Schedule I substance will result in a heavier charge than being caught with a similar quantity of a Schedule V substance.

-To illustrate this, below are the penalties for drug possession:
+To illustrate this, below are the penalties for drug possession in Florida:

 • Possession of a Schedule V drug is a second-degree misdemeanor penalized by: